Mehrdad Asemani: Leaving Iran

 In addition to his primary studies, Akhavan studied music with art professors.
 After performing several songs for Iranian radio and television, he decided to work independently.

-Akhavan first achieved fame with the album Night Skin and the famous song "Chador" (Chador Nendaz Saret), with lyrics by Masoud Amini and composing by Hassan Shamaeizadeh.
+Akhavan first achieved fame with the album Night Skin and the famous song "Chador" (Chador Nandaz Saret), with lyrics by Masoud Amini and composing by Hassan Shamaeizadeh.
 Mohammad Saleh Ala and Amini composed the songs performed in their first albums.
 After releasing these two albums and performing a concert in Los Angeles, Akhavan held concerts in different cities in America and Europe in 1999.
 He married Ghazaleh in 2000 and had two sons, Mehrzad and Mahan.
 The couple separated in 2010.
 In 2019, Akhavan married Shiva Rahimi and had a son named Milan.

 Artistic activity

 Composing for other singers

-Akhavan worked with Googoosh, Shohreh Solati, Nooshafarin, Sattar, Mahasti, Shahram Shabpareh, Leila Forouhar, Shahram Solati, Toka, Behzad, Farrokh Turkzadeh, Nahid, Sheila, Susan Roshan, Mansour, Fataneh, Saman, and Arman.
+Akhavan worked with Googoosh, Shohreh Solati, Nooshafarin, Sattar, Mahasti, Shahram Shabpareh, Leila Forouhar, Shahram Solati, Delaram, Behzad, Farrokh Turkzadeh, Nahid, Sheila, Susan Roshan, Mansour, Fataneh, Saman, and Arman.

-Akhavan has collaborated with famous songwriters such as Iraj Janati Atai, Masoud Amini, Mohammad Saleh Ala, Shahyar Ghanbari, Homayoun Houshiarnejad, Masoud Fardmanesh, Zoya Zakarian, and Jacqueline, and with composers such as Jahanbakhsh Pazooki, Siavash Ghomayshi, Hassan Shamaeizadeh, Manouchehr Cheshmazar, and Babak Bayat.
+Akhavan has collaborated with famous songwriters such as Iraj Janati Ataie, Masoud Amini, Mohammad Saleh Ala, Shahyar Ghanbari, Homayoun Houshiarnejad, Masoud Fardmanesh, Zoya Zakarian, and Jacqueline, and with composers such as Jahanbakhsh Pazooki, Siavash Ghomayshi, Hassan Shamaeizadeh, Manouchehr Cheshmazar, and Babak Bayat.